Ben gets a new girlfriend, whose sense of touch lets her see beneath the surface.note

 Anime & Manga

 - Subaru of Lyrical Nanoha revealed that she has "pretty good eyesight" in the supplementary manga set before the third season when she's able to clearly read the names on a screen despite being so far away that her partner couldn't even see a thing.
-This turned out to be a hint on her cyborg nature as telescopic sight and other forms of enhanced vision is part of their package.
+This turned out to be a hint on her cyborg nature as telescopic sight and other forms of enhanced vision are part of their package.

 - Being a Ranker in Tower of God apparently does not only mean that you have powers that would leave most heroes trembling, it also greatly enhances your senses: While Lero-ro has exceptional ears, Quant can make out the position and number of his enemies by the flow of Shinsoo in the atmosphere.